pseale/advent-of-advent-of-code/README.md

   - Estimate: 10 minutes
   - Actual: 4 minutes
 - Day 03 (heavy visualization)
-  _ Estimate: 1 hour?
+  - Estimate: 1 hour?
-  _ Actual: 2 hours and counting \* Unexpected landmine: honestly, I had no idea what I was even going to build.
+  - Actual: 4 hours and counting
+  - Unexpected landmine: honestly, I had no idea what I was even going to build.
 So 🤷‍♀️.
-  > > > > > > > e643260... be honest about failing my estimates
+  - Unexpected landmine: major bug with part A solution (the bug having nothing to do with visualization)